ccpaging/nxlog4go/socket/README.md

-# Changes from log4go
+# Changes from socket log

-- Add '\n' at the end of the logging package.
-The socket log writer support TCP.
+- Add '\n' at the end of the logging package for TCP.